World reaches highest daily average of deaths by Covid in 4 months | World

-The data also show that the moving average of new cases hit a record for the 7th day in a row and reached 3.41 million infected per day in the last seven days.
+The data also show that the moving average of new cases broke a record for the 7th day in a row and exceeded 3.4 million infected per day in the last seven days.

 The world recorded a daily average of 8,209 deaths on Monday (24), the highest level since September 24, 2021 (when the moving average was 8,358 – and on a downward trajectory).

-The 10 countries with the highest averages of Covid-19 deaths in the last 7 days were:
+The 10 countries with the highest averages of Covid-19 deaths in the last 7 days are:

 - United States: 2,188 deaths